RodolfoFerro/technical-test-w-flask/README.md

 In this section I'll list all the additional features developed in the project.

-- The project has been Dockerized
+- The project has been Dockerized.
+- To test CRUD functionalities, an extra script (`crud_utils.py`) has been added and it can be used to do so.
+It uses the `requests` module to test CRUD via REST.

 ## Prerequisities